jesuslop/aqs-win-search-flow-launcher-plugin/README.md

 `kind:music date:past month`

+In general, all metadata that Windows is aware of for a given file type can be used in search.
+In practice this means that for using metadata of a file type one needs a component that implements the so called `IFilter` interface for that type.
+For instance for PDFs there is [PdfLib TET PDF IFilter](https://www.pdflib.com/products/tet-pdf-ifilter/overview/) (free for non-commercial use) that makes PDF file properties available for exploring and searching.

 # AQS Localization

 While the AQS examples use English search tokens (`author`, or `kind`) in English-localized Windows setups, Windows targeting other languages use localized versions of the tokens.
 For instance for Spanish langauge Windows, the tokens can be (`autores`, `carpeta`, etc.) Same with date specifications and so on.